 Discussion paper

-Do some search engines produce better search results because their algorithm is better, or because they have access to more data from past searches?
-We document that the algorithm of a small search engine can produce non-personalized results that are of similar quality to the dominant firm’s (Google), if it has enough data, and that overall differences in the quality of search results are explained by searches for rare queries.
-This is confirmed by results from an experiment, in which we keep the algorithm of the search engine fixed and only vary the amount of data it uses as an input.
-Because 74% of the traffic in our data come from rare queries, these are the pivotal dimension of competition, where a search engine must perform well to offer users high quality and gain market share.
-Our results suggest that a small search engine would be able to produce search results that are of similar quality as Google’s, if it had access to the data users generated by using Google in the past.
-We discuss why data sharing may increase innovation here.
+Do search engines produce better results because their algorithm is better, or because they can access more data from past searches?
+We document that the algorithm of a small search engine can produce non-personalized results that are of similar quality to the dominant firm’s (Google) for certain types of search queries.
+Overall differences in the quality of search results are explained by searches for rare queries, which constitute 74% of the traffic in our data.
+We conduct an experiment, in which we keep the algorithm of a small search engine fixed and only vary the amount of data it uses as input.
+Our results show that giving small search engines access to more data about rare queries improves their quality.
+Mandatory data sharing by large search engines is a necessary, yet not a sufficient condition to increase the competitiveness of the search market.

 £6.00